dimag0g/hwfarm/README.md

 Installation
 ---

-Running `hw/setup.sh` should install all necessary packages, expect for the web server, which should already be installed.

 The PHP files should be placed under webserver's root (typically `/var/www`).

 The working directory (`hw`) which holds the hardware configurations and compilation results could (and should) be placed elsewhere.
-PHP files refer to it using `$work_path` variable which must be adapted.
+Its location is defined in `hw/hwfarm.conf`.

+Running `hw/setup.sh` should install all necessary packages, expect for the web server, which should already be installed.

-The available hardware is described in `hw/hwlist.csv` which contains pairs "config_name","serial_port".
+The available hardware is described in `hwlist.csv` which contains pairs "config_name","serial_port".
 Several configurations could be defined for the same port.

+All used ports must be exported into the `chroot` jail by modifying `hw/prep_root.sh`.
+This file must be run after every reboot.

-Each configuration is represented by a folder under `hw/configs/config_name`, which should contain a `Makefile`, a sample software in `sketch.ino` and a corresponding IO script in `input.exp`.
+Each board configuration is represented by a folder under `hw/configs/config_name`, which should contain a `Makefile`, a sample software in `sketch.ino` and a corresponding IO script in `input.exp`.

 - the `Makefile` should support `make` and `make upload` targets.
 The existing `Makefile` simply includes `Arduino.mk` which supports these.